kmsholcomb/DW-Homebrew/Basic Moves.md

 ### Hack & Slash
 When you **fight in melee or close quarters**, roll +STR. **On a 10+**, your maneuver works as expected (deal your damage) and choose 1 from the following list:

-* Evade, prevent, or counter the enemy’s attack.
+* Evade, prevent, or counter the enemy’s reprisal.
-* Roll damage with *Advantage*, then add +1d6 extra, but suffer the enemy’s attack.
+* Roll damage with *Advantage*, then add +1d6 extra, but suffer the enemy’s reprisal.

-**On a 7-9**, your maneuver works, mostly (deal your damage) but suffer the enemy’s attack.
+**On a 7-9**, your maneuver mostly works (deal your damage), but suffer the enemy’s reprisal.

 **Notes**: